davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 In other words, for which whole numbers $n$ can we write $\frac{1}{n}=\frac{1}{n'}+\frac{1}{n''}$?
 (Here, $n'$ and $n''$ are also whole numbers.)

-If you'd like to play along with this post, take some time to think about this question yourself, and see what you come up with.

-***Spoiler 1***
 The first thing you might notice is $\frac{1}{1}=\frac{1}{2}+\frac{1}{2}$.
 So far, so good!